jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

     - [x] Concurrency Resolution Spec Project Summary.docx
         - [x] Move out-of-scope.
         - [x] 'Advanced Input/Output' is Concurrency Resolution?
         - [x] There is overlap, but I'm not sure.
-If I read over the product list, I think I'd have to look into it deeper to determine if all of that Input/Output stuff is up for postponement.
+If I read over the product list, I think I might look into it deeper to determine if all of that Input/Output stuff is up for postponement.
         - [x] I have looked at multiple sources of information, but cannot determine yet if the topics mentioned under the Input Output section of the Products List are in scope or out of scope, due to the concurrency resolution's being in-scope and out-of-scope.
         - [x] ~~I feel part of the TODO products are already done.~~
         - [x] ~~I feel 'normal' parameter topic are intermixed with concurrency resolution / automatic execution order too much?~~